Going on your first Las Vegas trip? Here’s a quick guide on what you need to know before you get here!

 Should I rent a car in Las Vegas?

-However, you should rent a car in Las Vegas if you’re:
+However, you should probably rent a car in Las Vegas if you’re:

-- You want to visit a state or national park nearby and it’s cheaper to drive there than pay for a tour
+You want to visit Red Rock Canyon or The Grand Canyon and it’s cheaper to drive there with your family than pay for each individual in a tour

-If you’re staying in a hotel that’s not on The Strip, consider the cost of renting a car per day versus taking a cab or ride-share back and forth to your hotel.
+If you’re staying in a hotel that’s not on The Strip, consider the cost of renting a car per day versus taking a cab or a ride-share service like Lyft or Uber back and forth to your hotel.

-You can use tools like Lyft’s fare estimate to see how much a ride would cost from your hotel to The Strip or your hotel to a restaurant you’d like to try.
+You can use tools like Lyft’s fare estimate to see how much a ride would cost from your hotel to your destination.

 Parking & valet fees

-Unfortunately, you have to pay for parking for most Las Vegas casinos & hotels.
+Unfortunately, you’ll have to pay for parking for most Las Vegas hotel-casinos.

-For MGM Resorts (Bellagio, Aria, MGM Grand, Mandalay Bay, Park MGM, Mirage, New York-New York, Luxor, Excalibur, Vdara, Delano, Circus Circus) parking fees, go to their website for current parking & valet fees.
+For MGM Resorts (Bellagio, MGM Grand, Mandalay Bay) parking fees, go to their website for current parking & valet fees.

-For Caesars Entertainment (Bally’s, Caesar’s Palace, Cromwell, Flamingo, Harrah’s, Paris, Planet Hollywood, Rio, The LINQ) parking & valet fees, click here for their official website.
+For Caesars Entertainment (Caesar’s Palace, Flamingo, Paris) parking & valet fees, click here for their official website.

 Getting around Las Vegas

-If it’s too hot, or you need a break from walking, we have plenty of other options to get around during your Las Vegas trip:
+If it’s too hot outside, or you just need a break from walking, we have plenty of options to get around during your Las Vegas trip:

 Taxi or ride-share service (Uber or Lyft): Note that you can’t just hail a cab anywhere on The Strip.
 They can only pick you up on designated areas, which is usually by casino entrances.

-Free tram: There’s a free tram that stops at Mandalay Bay, Luxor, Aria, Park MGM & Bellagio.
+Free tram: There’s a free tram that stops at Mandalay Bay, Luxor, Excalibur, Aria, Park MGM, and The Bellagio.

-Bus: You can take the Deuce or SDX bus to multiple stops along The Strip, Fremont Street & Las Vegas Convention Center.
-You can buy a 24 hour unlimited bus pass for $8 and a three day pass for $20.
+Bus: You can take the Deuce or SDX bus to multiple stops along The Strip, Fremont Street, and Las Vegas Convention Center.
+You can buy a 24-hour unlimited bus pass for $8 and a three day pass for $20.
 For more information about bus routes & fares, go to RTC’s website here.
 A bus arrives every 15 minutes during the day or 20 minutes after 2 AM (for the Deuce bus).

 Las Vegas monorail: The Las Vegas monorail is a train you can take to get around The Strip and the Convention Center.
-They have stops at: SLS, Westgate, Convention Center, Harrah’s/LINQ, Flamingo, Bally’s/Paris & MGM Grand.
+They have stops at: SLS, Westgate, Convention Center, Harrah’s/LINQ, Flamingo, Bally’s/Paris, and MGM Grand.
 A train arrives every 4 to 8 minutes, according to their website.
 You can buy a one-way ticket for $5, or a 24-hour pass for $13.